bible-technology/scripture-burrito/docs/avocado/blue/metadata_identification.rst

 or an "unknown" type beginning with "x-".

-The content of the systemId depends on the type attribute: see the schema for more details.
+The content of the systemId element depends on the type attribute: see the schema for more details.